Community Rating System (CRS)

 The Community Rating System (CRS) Opens a New Window. was created to encourage communities to establish a floodplain management program that encourages floodplain management activities that exceed the minimum National Flood Insurance Program (NFIP) requirements.
 This program provides communities with discounts to flood insurance rates.

-Flood insurance premium reductions are determined by a community’s CRS Class.
+A community’s CRS Class determines flood insurance premium reductions.
 Policyholders in a CRS community can receive premium reductions from five percent to as much as 45 percent for an insured building in a CRS Class 1 community.

 Each CRS participating community is assigned a class number ranging from 1 to 10, based on credit points it earns for implementing various floodplain management practices.
 A CRS Class 1 is the most favorable classification, and CRS Class 9 is an introductory class.
 A community with a CRS Class 10 designation no longer participates in the CRS.